junxit/us-congress-bills-111/bill.md

 - **(1)** *National Monument* The term national monument means the Waco Mammoth National Monument, established in section 4.
 - **(2)** *Secretary* The term Secretary means the Secretary of the Interior.
+- **(3)** *Map* The term “map” means the map titled “Proposed Boundary Waco-Mammoth National Monument”, numbered T21/80,000, and dated April, 2009.

 ## § 4.
 Waco Mammoth National Monument, Texas

-- **(a)** *Establishment* There is established the Waco Mammoth National Monument in the State of Texas, as a unit of the National Park System.
+- **(a)** *Establishment* There is established the Waco Mammoth National Monument in the State of Texas, as a unit of the National Park System, as generally depicted on the map.
+- **(b)** *Availability of map* The map shall be on file and available for public inspection in the appropriate offices of the National Park Service.

 ## § 5.
 Administration of National Monument